All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. Protein preservation.
 Adequate protein intake prevents muscle loss during rapid weight loss.

 2. Micronutrient density.
-Eating less food means less opportunity to get essential vitamins and minerals.
+Eating less food means less opportunity to get important vitamins and minerals.

 3. GI tolerance.
 Certain foods worsen the nausea, bloating, and constipation that oral semaglutide can cause.